SynAvia publications and articles

 Consolidation in the aviation industry

 Independently of the Covid-19 crisis, a consolidation of companies has been taking place in the aviation industry for some time, from the OEM level (see Airbus/ Bombardier C-Series) to the system suppliers (Tier 1, see acquisitions of Raytheon and Rockwell Collins by United Technologies (UTC), acquisition of Zodiac by Safran Group) and downstream in the supply chain (Tier 2 ...
 Tier n, see WeAre Group and NextTeam Group in France).
-The advantage of this consolidation is that it creates strong and more financially robust companies that cover a broader share of the value chain, take advantage of scaling and low-cost effects, and have the ability to follow their customers on the path to globalisation.
+The advantage of this consolidation is that it creates

 Especially at the international level, i.e. outside Germany, the willingness of companies to merge is very high.
 Various studies agree that Germany's highly fragmented, predominantly small and medium-sized supply chain has so far been unable to follow this structural change and that this has led to a creeping loss of international competitiveness.

-financial robustness".
+Companies that want to improve their ranking in the supply chain must grow in order to become more important for their customers and to fulfil the important criterion of "financial robustness".
 Since this is hardly possible through organic growth, there is pressure to consolidate.
 Companies in the downstream supply chain (Tier 2 ...
 Tier n) must form larger units through cooperations, JVs or even mergers with large companies in the aviation industry.

 Cultural barriers